-In the heart of l'Ile de la Cite, on the left side of the Cathedral of Notre Dame, a street called Chanoinesse winds its way through the heart of Paris.
+In the heart of l’Île de la Cité, on the left side of the Cathedral of Notre Dame, a street called Chanoinesse winds its way through the heart of Paris.

 A small part of the street was spared by successive urban transformation plans, and as a result it has kept its odd medieval character.
-This is because, until the XVIII century, this area was the very protected domain of Chanoine monks who, isolated from the world, devoted themselves to their work and meditations.
+This is because, until the 18th century, this area was the very protected domain of Chanoine monks who, isolated from the world, devoted themselves to their work and meditations.

-But the monastic past of the street is not the only mystery to be found here: Behind the red door of the building marked number 26, you’ll find one of the most unusual and macabre pieces of architecture to be found in the French capital.
+But the monastic past of the street is not the only mystery to be found here.
+Behind the red door of the building marked number 26, you’ll find one of the most unusual and macabre pieces of architecture to be found in the French capital.